Top 30 Best Indian Bloggers in 2026

 - Blog: DigitalDeepak.com

-He later started Digital Deepak with articles explaining email marketing, SEO, social media marketing, and Google and Facebook Ads, among others.
-His blog ranks among the top 10 digital marketing blogs in India.
+He then started Digital Deepak, explaining email marketing, SEO, social media, and Google and Facebook Ads.
+His Digital Deepak Internship Program is now well past its 25th batch, and his blog ranks among the top 10 digital marketing blogs in India.

 Amit Bhawani